Browser does not support script.

 Gender reassignment

 Another way of describing a person’s transition.
 To undergo gender reassignment usually means to undergo some sort of medical intervention, but it can also mean changing names, pronouns, dressing differently and living in their self-identified gender.
-Gender reassignment is a characteristic that is protected by the Equality Act 2010, and it is further interpreted in the Equality Act 2010 approved code of practice.
+Gender reassignment is a Protected Characteristic under the Equality Act 2010, and it is further interpreted in the Equality Act 2010 approved code of practice.
 It is a term of much contention and is one that Stonewall's Trans Advisory Group feels should be reviewed.

 Gender recognition certificate (GRC)